Alabama Group Health Insurance & Employee Benefits Packages

 How Much to Cover

 Still, remember that surveys show that many small business employees don’t think their company is doing enough to help them.
 Also, remember that some workers may rely entirely on the policy they can obtain from your business.
-That’s a good reason to ensure that your small business health insurance is comprehensive and provides overall good coverage.
+That’s a good reason to ensure that your small business health plan is comprehensive and provides overall good coverage.

-When are Employees Eligible to Enroll?
+When are Workforce Members Eligible to Enroll?

-In the past, it was common for companies to require new hires to work for 60 or 90 days before enrolling in the company’s health insurance plans.
+In the past, it was common for companies to require new hires to work for 60 or 90 days before enrolling in the company’s health assurance plans.
 The result is that people have to delay getting needed treatments, which can worsen some conditions.
 Today, it’s more common for new hires to be eligible for enrollment immediately or after a shorter waiting period of 30 days.

 Who is Eligible?

-Adding dependents to the plan will increase the premium costs, but it’s worth doing if possible.
+Adding dependents to the programs will increase the premium costs, but it’s worth doing if possible.
 Not only will your employees appreciate the opportunity to include their family members, but the move will also enhance your corporate image and talent retention strategy.

 What Providers Can Participants Use?

-When evaluating the various plans, ensure that the most well-respected hospitals and doctors are available for your subscribers to select.
+When evaluating the various solutions, ensure that the most well-respected hospitals and doctors are available for your subscribers to select.
 Your employees may want minimum participation in the policy if they can’t choose the service providers they trust.

-What Does the Plan Include?
+What Does the Package Include?

 Disadvantages of Workplace-based Coverage